todd-demone/LightBnB/README.md

 The primary objectives of this project were:
 - design a relational database using [database design](https://en.wikipedia.org/wiki/Database_design) best practices, including applying the [normalization rules](https://en.wikipedia.org/wiki/Database_normalization)
 - use SQL and PostgreSQL to create the database and tables and seed the tables
+- create a connection to the database use `pg` and `dotenv`
 - create database queries
-        - functions for user-related queries:
+    * functions for user-related queries:
-            - getUserWithEmail
+        * getUserWithEmail
-            - getUserWithId
+        * getUserWithId
-            - addUser
+        * addUser
-        - functions for api-related queries:
+    * functions for api-related queries:
-            - getAllProperties (including filters for property search)
+        * getAllProperties (including filters for property search)
-            - getAllReservations
+        * getAllReservations
-            - addProperty
+        * addProperty
-- incorporate the database queries into the Node.js/Express backend
+- call the db query functions from the corresponding routes.

 ## Dependencies